bhgames/data_check/README.md

 You'll also need to follow Impala installation instructions for a MapR cluster(Google Install Mapr Impala and follow the instructions) and have impala running on your dev node.

+You'll also need to create a postgres database on your local machine for Postgres-based connection testing:

+`createdb test`

 ## Migrating the Database

 Updating the database is easy, thanks to Flask-Migrate and Alembic.